theosanderson/theo.io/content/authors/admin/_index.md

   url: https://www.crick.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: Biologist developing tools to scale malaria reverse genetics.
+bio: Biologist developing tools to scale pathogen genetics.

 # Interests to show in About widget
 interests: